 He later returned to London and joined The Observer as a Director in 1986 and was also on the main board of the newly launched Today newspaper.
-During this period in the United Kingdom, he headed up the development of The Observer’s enterprise division which embraced film production, book publishing and the successful launch of new magazine titles.
+In 1990, Brian moved to Nairobi, Kenya to head up Lonrho PLC’s East African publishing interests as Chief Executive.

 Martin Baird was appointed as an independent Member of the WorldSkills Australia Finance & Audit Committee in 2005 and was invited to join the Board in 2010.
-He is currently the Managing Director of Akiba Pty Limited (a supplier of passive fire protection products) and of www.office Pty Limited.Martin is a Certified Practicing Accountant, a Chartered Company Secretary and a Fellow of the Australian Institute of Company Directors.
+He is currently the Managing Director of Akiba Pty Limited and of www.office Pty Limited.Martin is a Certified Practicing Accountant, a Chartered Company Secretary and a Fellow of the Australian Institute of Company Directors.
 He has an ongoing interest in the good governance of organisations serving for many years on the Professional Development Committee of the Governance Institute of Australia (GIA).

 Martin was formerly Chair of GIA’s NSW State Council and is a Director and Chairs the Audit and Risk Committee of Chiropractors Associations of Australia (National).
 He was formerly a member of the Finance & Audit Committee of Trainworks Limited and Company Secretary of St George Community Housing Limited.

 Doug Wright was appointed as a Director of WorldSkills Australia in 2009.
 He is currently working part-time at the Australian Industry Group.
 Doug has studied at the University of Sydney and Deakin University where he attained a Bachelor of Economics and a Bachelor of Arts.

 After completing several TAFE courses Jarrad’s talents have resulted in success both locally and internationally.
 The pinnacle of this success was his gold medal in Website Design at the WorldSkills International Competition, Helsinki 2005.

-Wayne continues to make significant contributions to training policy development and delivery especially in employment based training and pathway for students acquiring higher qualification through a VET pathway.
+Wayne continues to make significant contributions to training policy development and delivery, especially in employment based training and for students acquiring higher qualification through a VET pathway.
 Wayne was a board member of the TAFE Directors Australia board for nine years and continues to serve the training sector on many state and national committees.